All Episodes

 So none of this was going on.

-And that's why we don't know anything, because it was complete bedlam and everyone just did whatever they wanted.
+And that's why we don't know anything because it was complete bedlam and everyone just did whatever they wanted.

-And that's why I want to have Sal Greco on with me here, former New York police officer talking about the crime scene, and we can get into some other stuff as well.
+And that's why I want to have Sal Greco on with me here, former New York police officer, talking about the crime scene.

-Um, this is this is kind of a theory, let's say, that I would have.
+Now, this is kind of a theory, let's say, that I would have.

-If the if if the wound that we see in his neck is an exit wound, which I believe it is, I don't know if you do or not, you can you can comment on that.
+If the wound that we see in his neck is an exit wound, which I believe it is, I don't know if you do or not.

-But if if that is, when the bullet comes out, because we don't know anything about the bullet other than what we're told.
+But if that is, when the bullet comes out, because we don't know anything about the bullet other than what we're told, we haven't seen the bullet.

 I mean, we really don't, you know, they're just claiming it, but we don't really know.

-Would the bullet be right there, like right there near the body after it exits, would it have falled right there, or would it have continued to go into the crowd?
+Would the bullet be right there, like right there near the body after it exits?

 Because we don't have any other news of anybody else getting struck.